IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 firewall-cmd --reload
 ```

 **Note: The default port is 5333.
-If this port is disabled, external clients fail to connect to the IP address.**
+If this port is disabled, external clients will not be able to connect to the IP address.**

 ### 3.5 the initialization

-In user ivorysQL, simply execute initdb to complete initialization:
+In user ivorysql, simply execute initdb to complete the initialization:

 ```
 initdb